 Then, a compelling dream inspired me to create the image Pillar with Wings in my large fused glass triptych, and to dedicate my work to Interfaith Art, initially to build bridges between Jews, Christians and Muslims, then evolving to be inclusive of many faith paths.

 My most recent project is to paint portraits of ten inspiring women, in triptych and icon format, because these paintings will tell holy stories.
-The process will take several years because I am painting in a classical style, which means all the elements of classical painting typical of techniques used by the painters of the 14th through 16th centuries: composition using the golden rectangle, preparatory drawing, underpainting in grisalle, oil paint on birch panels, and gold leaf.
+The process will take several years because I am painting in a classical style, which means all the elements of classical painting typical of techniques used by the painters of the 14th through 16th centuries: composition using the golden rectangle, preparatory drawing, underpainting in grisalle or monotone sepia, oil paint on birch panels, and gold leaf.
 I plan to document the process on this blog.